 At Christmas, the Abbey had again been centre-stage with the live broadcast of BBC One’s Midnight Mass.
 Once more, this prompted nationwide publicity.

 More TV and radio coverage was gained earlier in the year with a bell-ringing festival, one of several events run for the first time in honour of the landmark anniversary.
 Others included the first garden and food fayres.
 These events alone boasted 120 stalls and attracted an estimated 5,000 extra visitors.
 In addition, a story-telling festival, numerous concerts and organ recitals in the acoustically-superb Abbey Church, a sponsored walk along an ancient route used by the Abbey’s monks centuries ago and a Mad Hatter’s tea-party for local schoolchildren brought in hundreds of locals and visitors to the area.

-Throughout the year, there were numerous spreads in local and national lifestyle magazines, such as Devon Life.
+Throughout the year, there were numerous spreads in local and national lifestyle magazines.
 This included a profile of the Abbot, David Charlesworth and double-page features on all of the headline events.

 The year ended with the presentation of cheques for £30,000 each to Devon’s five hospices – the proceeds of the numerous events during 2018.

-The Millennium events attracted an extra 25,000 visitors to Buckfast Abbey – and Chalk + Ward is extremely proud of the part the agency played in promoting the celebrations.
+The Millennium events attracted an extra 25,000 visitors to Buckfast Abbey – and we’re extremely proud of the part the agency played in promoting the celebrations.

 Building on a legacy